Erudika/scoold/README.md

 $ para-cli rebuild-index --endpoint "http://localhost:8080" --accessKey "app:para" --secretKey "secret1"
 $ para-cli rebuild-index --endpoint "http://localhost:8080" --accessKey "app:scoold" --secretKey "secret2"
 ```

+## Upgrading from Scoold to Scoold Pro

+You can seamlessly upgrade from Scoold to Scoold Pro without changing the configuration or anything else in your
+infrastructure.
+The process is very simple:

+1. Get your Scoold Pro package (JAR or WAR)
+2. Stop (undeploy) Scoold and replace its package with the Scoold Pro package
+3. Start Scoold Pro (or redeploy your Scoold Pro WAR file)

 ## Content-Security-Policy header